 Licenses for the temporary export of defense articles are issued by DDTC if: 1) the article will be exported for a period of less than four years, 2) the article will be returned to the United States, and 3) transfer of title will not occur during the period of temporary export.
-Articles exported pursuant to a temporary license may not be sold or otherwise permanently transferred to a foreign person while they are overseas under a temporary export license unless DDTC gives prior approval for the retransfer/re-export.
+Articles may not be sold or otherwise permanently transferred to a foreign person while they are overseas under a temporary export license unless DDTC gives prior approval for the retransfer/re-export.